Barbara Yeaman: Early life and education

 Yeaman was born on December 16, 1924, near Pittsburgh, Pennsylvania.
 During World War II, she earned her pilot’s license to qualify for the Women Air Force Service Pilots.
-Yeaman later earned a degree in Environmental Studies at the University of California at Irvine.
+Yeaman later earned a degree in Environmental Studies at the University of California, Irvine.

 Career

-In her early career, Yeaman worked as a Public Education Consultant and Water Conservation Coordinator at the U.S. Environmental Protection Agency in Washington, D.C.
+In her early career, Yeaman worked as a Public Education Consultant and Water Conservation Coordinator at the U.S. Environmental Protection Agency.

 She moved to the Upper Delaware River region in the early 1980s and became involved with the Citizens Advisory Council that helped to establish the Upper Delaware Scenic and Recreational River under the auspices of the National Park Service.
 This was during a time of intense controversy over private property rights in the region.
 Outbreaks of violence and arson occurred within the community during this process.

 This intense experience as well as a cancer diagnosis is what led Yeaman to seek new preservation tools, such as conservation easements, to protect land along the Upper Delaware River; and it is ultimately what sparked her to found the Delaware Highlands Conservancy.
 “I was waiting for someone else to do it.
 But that didn't happen.
 I made a list of what was important to me, and starting a land trust was on the top of that list.
 I knew it could work,” Yeaman has said.